 Can you accept crypto payments on Shopify?

 Yes.
-Shopify has no native no-KYC crypto option, but you can connect a crypto payment gateway such as CryptoGate and add a "Pay with Crypto" checkout to any Shopify plan in under an hour.
+Shopify has no native no-KYC crypto option, but you can connect a crypto payment gateway such as GriffNode and add a "Pay with Crypto" checkout to any Shopify plan in under an hour.

 What is the best crypto payment gateway for Shopify?

-For lowest cost and full control, a non-custodial gateway with no per-transaction percentage and no KYC — like CryptoGate (0% transaction fees, funds settle directly to your own wallet).
+For lowest cost and full control, a non-custodial gateway with no per-transaction percentage and no KYC — like GriffNode (0% transaction fees, funds settle directly to your own wallet).
 BitPay and Coinbase Commerce are alternatives but charge ~1% and require KYC.

 Does Shopify allow crypto payments?